 A winning marketing solution is one that delivers your messages reliably, at an affordable price and with as little hassle as possible.
-Here, we’ll take a look at three of the most popular ways to do this: email, Instant Messaging (IM) services and SMS marketing.
+Here, we’ll take a look at three of the most popular ways to do this: email, Instant Messaging (IM) services, and bulk SMS marketing.
 Each of these has its pros and cons, and understanding them will help you decide which to use to meet your marketing goals.

 Email can be stored for long periods of time and is easily searchable.
 Before sending a marketing email, ask yourself whether the customer will need the information in the future.
 If the answer is yes, choose email.